jessepav/libgdx-wiki-old/Reading-and-writing-JSON.md

 Note that the `Json` class uses generics on Java field declarations to determine the element type where possible.

-## <a id="event-based-parsing"></a>Event Based Parsing ##

-The `JsonReader` class reads JSON and has protected methods that are called as JSON objects, arrays, strings, floats, longs, and booleans are encountered.
-By default, these methods build a DOM out of `JsonValue` objects.
-These methods can be overridden to do your own event based JSON handling.

 ## <a id="supported-classes"></a>Supported Classes ##

 Note that when using GWT, not all classes are serializable. `Json` supports the following: